 Costa Rica was never on my radar until a couple of years ago.
 The more I researched this country the more curious I became.
 What’s not to love about a country that has jungles, beaches, and amazing outdoor activities, not to mention superb food which we soon discovered!
 Read on to find out how we filled our time in this beautiful country.

 3 nights in La Fortuna…we chose this area to start because of the closeness to the Arenal Volcano National Park and the numerous outdoor activity options available.
-We stayed at one of the best places I have ever stayed at called Hotel Bijagua and the owners could not have been more helpful, giving us tour suggestions, and helping us with booking them.
+We stayed at a fantastic place called Hotel Bijagua and the owners could not have been more helpful…giving us tour suggestions, and helping us with booking them.

-One thing that stood out to me right away in Costa Rica was the amazingly beautiful plants and flowers.
-They were so vibrant and unique.
+One thing that stood out to me right away in Costa Rica was the spectacular variety of plants and flowers.
+They were so vibrant in colour and unique in shape!

 In this area I would recommend bathing in one of the hot springs (we went to Baldi Hot Springs which has a number of different pools where you can go from one to the next), taking a hike in Arenal Volcano Park (lots to choose from),